PokemonAutomation/ComputerControl/Wiki/Software/DiscordWebhooks.md

 ### Multiple Webhooks:

 The application supports multiple webhooks.
-This lets you send notifications do multiple channels/servers. (for example, live-hosting in multiple servers, or showing off your shinies)
+This lets you send notifications to multiple channels/servers. (for example, live-hosting in multiple servers, or showing off your shinies) Likewise multiple webhooks can be used to sent different types of notifications to different channels.

 ### Column: "Enabled"